cyclic-software/www/content/posts/users-are-the-best-feature.md

---
+---
-Name: Users Are the Best Feature
+Name: 'Users Are the Best Feature'
-Slug: users-are-the-best-feature
+Slug: 'users-are-the-best-feature'
-Summary:
+Summary: ''
---
+---

 As an engineer I like to talk about the features of a product.
 I talk about the product’s implementation and how it was built.
 I get excited about the internal workings.
 I have spent days of my life working on features that were never used.
 I operated under a mental framework that users came from outside and were external to the product.
 I was concerned with building the product.
 The users would be there when I was done.
 So I spent most of my time heads down writing code.

 &gt; So I spent most of my time heads down writing code.